Brogandaisy/BrightonGlow/README.md

 ![BrightonGLOW Footer ](/static/images/readme/bgfooter.png)
 NavBar with dropdown menu for shop categories and shop all products.
 NavBar links to contact and about pages.
 Plus shopping bag icons, login and register icons.
 Changes to Profile and Logout if user is authenticated.
 ![BrightonGLOW Navbar Features](/static/images/readme/bgnav.png)
-All products page displaying all products in the shop.
+All products page displaying all products in the shop, filter by skin type or search for a product name or type.
 ![BrightonGLOW All Products](/static/images/readme/bgallproducts.png)
 On the All Products page, there is a filter for Skin Types where you can filter products best for your skin type.
 ![BrightonGLOW SkinType Filter](/static/images/readme/bgfilter.png)